MBB Consulting: What’s Different About the Big 3 Firms

 Do you think Bain is the right fit for you?
 Learn more about “Why Bain?”, the Bain Case Interview, and the Bain Experience Interview to improve your chances of joining Bain.

-Top 5 Reasons to Aspire for MBB Firms
+Top 5 Reasons to Aspire to Work for MBB Firms

-Now you know what makes MBB firms stand out from other consulting firms and how they stand against each other.
+Now you know what makes MBB firms stand out from other top consulting firms and how they stand against each other.
 Which one is the right fit for you?
-We’ve listed down the Top 5 reasons to join these firms.
+We’ve listed down the Top 5 reasons to join each of these firms.

 1. Most prestigious among the MBB firms